Meet Sarah

 Let's consolidate what we've seen:

-- Identify the current state (D')
+- Step 1.
+Identify the current state (D')

-- Articulate the future state (D)
+- Step 2.
+Articulate the future state (D)

-- Find the unified outcome (A)
+- Step 5.
+Find the unified outcome (A)

 The magic isn't in any single step.
 It's in the integration—technical solutions supported by adaptive belief change.
 Neither alone is sufficient.
 Together, they create lasting transformation.